|Site Map | Bulletin Home | Temple University|

-Limitations on credit earned through Advanced Placement, International Baccalaureate and other forms of Credit for Prior Learning are as follows: (1) the credit must be useful in a student's program of study, and (2) duplicate credit in the same course is not awarded in any case; (3) credit is only awarded in academic subjects with a corresponding Temple department.
+Limitations on credit earned through Advanced Placement, International Baccalaureate and other forms of Credit for Prior Learning are as follows: (1) the credit must be useful in a student's program of study; (2) duplicate credit in the same course is not awarded in any case; (3) credit is only awarded in academic subjects with a corresponding Temple department.

 Most newly-admitted students are required to take placement tests upon admission to Temple.
 These tests are designed to help assess mastery of certain basic skills, to point out particular strengths and weaknesses, and to assist in designing a program of study for the student.
 Placement tests are offered in English, Mathematics, and Foreign Languages.

 New students receive a mailer that contains descriptions of the tests and information as to the specific tests the student must take.
-Students are referred to the New Student Orientation (www.temple.edu/orientation) and MARC (www.temple.edu/marc) web sites, which contain descriptions of the tests, helpful hints for the test day, and sample items.
-The components of the tests, advising guidelines, and retest policies are outlined below.
+The New Student Orientation (www.temple.edu/orientation) and Measurement and Research Center (MARC) (www.temple.edu/marc) web sites also contain descriptions of the tests, helpful hints for the test day, and sample items.

 Demographic Data Survey (25 minutes).
 This is a personal data collection survey that must be completed by all students.
 Temple uses the results of this questionnaire to develop programs and procedures to serve the needs and interests of its students.